steveturbek/Designing-Interactive-SVGs-with-AI/images/presentation.md

 _2000s:_ Many restaurant Flash websites were made...

-_2010s:_ Steve Jobs killed Flash for being "closed" 🤔
+_2010s:_ Steve Jobs killed Flash for being “closed” 🤔

-_2020s:_ "People Who Draw the UI and People Who Code It"
+_2020s:_ “People Who Draw the UI and People Who Code It”

 ---

 # What if there was another way?

+---

-Could an _orphan with magic powers_ help us?
+# An _orphan with magic powers_ ?

 ---